Bulk contact import

 Important

-Take note that the name field is meant for the name of a natural person, if you wish to import contacts that are for organisations, you submit the name of the CEO for example in the name field and the name of the organization in the organization field
+Please note that the name field is meant for the name of a natural person.
+If you wish to import contacts that are for organizations, you submit the name of the CEO/contact persons in the name field and the name of the organization in the organization field

 3